-Since then several named funds have been established by credit unions, individual credit union members honouring loved ones while others have been created through bequests in support of the Foundation’s work.
-All provide ongoing gifts to future generations of British Columbians striving to complete their education and become contributing members of their community.
+Since then many named funds have been established by credit unions to support the Foundation’s work.
+Other funds have been created through bequests or by individuals in honour of loved ones.
+All provide ongoing gifts to future generations of British Columbians striving to complete their education and make a meaningful difference to their community.

 About the Trusts & their Awards

-The Credit Union Foundation provides public colleges and universities throughout BC with award monies annually to be disbursed to deserving students in need of financial assistance to complete their course of studies.
+The Credit Union Foundation provides public colleges and universities throughout BC with award monies annually to be disbursed to deserving students in need of financial assistance.
 The “Student Information” section lists the colleges and universities to which grants are presently provided.

-For individual applications received by the Foundation, while many funds generously provide bursaries to students on any program of studies, there are a few for which the donors preferences are taken into consideration when selecting recipients for the awards, eg:
+For individual bursary applications received by the Foundation, many of our funds generously provide bursaries to students in any program of studies, but there are a few for which the donor preferences are taken into consideration when selecting recipients for the awards.
+For example: